 The Mara Safari Club—situated in the northwest of the Maasai Mara at the foot of the Aitong Hills—is your base for adventure in this reserve.
 Built on an ox-bow of the Mara River, all en-suite tents have their own private game viewing verandas with a view of the hippo-filled river.
 The gentle chortling of the hippo pods in the water will soothe you to sleep each night in your four-poster bed, with pillow-top mattresses and fine linens.
 You awake to coffee or tea in bed and a gentle breeze buffeting the canvas walls of your tent, in which you are snug and well-situated, with oriental rugs, wooden floors, and antique furniture.

 Ah, the Mara!
-With wildlife everywhere you look, you'll no doubt wish to be out and about all day, whether on an invogorating nature walk or an exciting game drive.
+With wildlife everywhere you look, you’ll no doubt wish to be out and about all day, whether on an invigorating nature walk or an exciting game drive.
 Or visit the people who know this land the best: the local Maasai people.
-The village is full of life—children laughing and playing game, warriors and women pulling you into their dances, the village chief sharing stories, and perhaps even a lessson in beading from the Maasai women, who are masterful artists of spectacular beaded jewelry.
+The village is full of life—children laughing and playing games, warriors and women pulling you into their dances, the village chief sharing stories, and perhaps even a lesson in beading from the Maasai women, who are masterful artists of spectacular beaded jewellery.

 There are also many activities that tap into the serenity of this place.
 Sitting quietly by the Mara River, listening to the birds singing nearby.
 Sharing stories of the day around the campfire and under a canopy of stars.
 And of course, a hot-air balloon safari, where a stunning panorama unfolds below: the grazing herds, skittish gazelles, dancing shadows, elephants and giraffes casting curious glances overhead.
 Touch down for a champagne breakfast on the savannah and then blissfully realise that our day has only just begun!